Susie Diamond: Development and casting

-Director and screenwriter Steve Kloves spent six months writing The Fabulous Baker Boys from the perspective of its three main characters, exploring their complicated relationship with each other.
-Susie is portrayed by American actress Michelle Pfeiffer, who was first offered the role five years before production, only to decline it on several occasions.
-Despite being one of the most sought-after film actresses at the time due to her recent Academy Award-nominated performance in Dangerous Liaisons (1988), some studio executives feared that Pfeiffer was still too obscure to attract a significant audience on her own.
-Having already known her personally, Pfeiffer was the first actor Kloves expressed interest in casting in The Fabulous Baker Boys; he eventually focused on casting real-life brothers Jeff and Beau Bridges as the eponymous Baker Boys once establishing contact with Pfeiffer proved difficult.
-However, Kloves' script continued to struggle without an actress playing Susie.
-During this time, actress Debra Winger and singer Madonna were both considered for the role, the latter of whom turned it down because she felt that Kloves' script was "too mushy".
-Actresses Jodie Foster and Jennifer Jason Leigh had also expressed interest in the part, but Kloves was eventually able to contact Pfeiffer, maintaining that she is the only actress that he himself had ever considered for the role.
-Although the actress enjoyed both the script and character, with whom she identified emotionally, she was hesitant to commit to another role so soon after having just having recently completed several film projects in a row, initially intending to go on hiatus after filming Dangerous Liaisons due to exhaustion.
-Thus, Kloves spent one week visiting Pfeiffer at her home until she finally relented.
+Director and screenwriter Steve Kloves spent six months writing The Fabulous Baker Boys from the perspectives of its three main characters, exploring their complicated relationships with each other.
+Susie is portrayed by American actress Michelle Pfeiffer, who was first offered the role five years before production, only to decline it several times.
+Having already known her personally, Pfeiffer was the first actor Kloves expressed interest in casting in The Fabulous Baker Boys, but eventually prioritized casting real-life brothers Jeff and Beau Bridges as the eponymous Baker Boys when securing Pfeiffer proved challenging.
+However, Kloves' script struggled without an actress playing Susie.
+During this time, actress Debra Winger and singer Madonna were both considered for the role, the latter of whom declined because she found the script "mushy".
+Actresses Jodie Foster and Jennifer Jason Leigh had also expressed interest, but Kloves was eventually able to convince Pfeiffer, and maintains that she is the only actress he had ever seriously considered for the role.
+Although the actress enjoyed and felt connected to the character, she was hesitant to commit to another role so soon after having just having recently completed several high-profile film projects, initially intending to go on an acting hiatus after Dangerous Liaisons (1988).
+Thus, Kloves spent one week visiting Pfeiffer at her home until she relented.
 Prior to The Fabulous Baker Boys, most of Pfeiffer's roles had been rather unglamorous; Pfeiffer claims that she typically avoided playing glamorous characters because she found most of them uninteresting until she discovered Susie.
-Pfeiffer accepted the role because she "thought [Susie] was a great woman ... someone I really wanted to be like."
-Film critic Mike D'Angelo, writing for The Dissolve, believes that Pfeiffer decided to accept the role of Susie because she was still embarrassed by her performance in the unsuccessful musical Grease 2 (1982), and wanted to prove that she was in fact capable of playing a character who was a combination of both Sandy Olsson and Betty Rizzo from Grease (1978) at the same time.
+Pfeiffer accepted the role because she "thought [Susie] was a great woman ... someone I really wanted to be like".